 After the successful completion of the exercise, no gift was given but a vote of thanks was given to every household that participated in the exercise.

-The mean fuel used in the Traditional household was found to be 2.66 tonnes per year, which is 0.0073 tonnes per day.
-The mean fuel for Tembea stove use was found to be 1.32 tonnes per year, or 0.0036 tonnes per day.
-The mean saving was found to be 1.34 tonnes of fuel per year or 0.0037 tonnes per day.
-The SD is 9.88 and the COV is 0.38 for the data collected.
-The 90% confidence is 2.51, which gives 9.80% precision (see “Tembea_KPT__Results_and_Analysis.xls”, spreadsheet “Data Analysis & Fuel Savings”).
-With this precision and according to the 90/30 rule, the mean fuel savings can be used for emission reduction calculations.
+The mean fuel used in the Traditional household was found to be 2.74 tonnes per year, which is 0.0075tonnes per day.
+The mean fuel for Tembea stove use was found to be 1.25 tonnes per year, or 0.0034 tonnes per day.
+The mean saving was found to be 1.49 tonnes of fuel per year or 0.0041 tonnes per day.
+The SD is 2.68 and the COV is 0.09 for the mean fuel saving.
+The 90% confidence is 0.63, which gives 2% precision (see “170718_BPFT_baseline_2017_analysis_V03’)With this precision and according to the 90/30 rule, the mean fuel savings can be used for emission reduction calculations.

 Specify the Units of emission reduction or fuel consumption